 CYC serves the city through our main office in Tenderloin—a neighborhood known for its economic challenges.
 Our largest programs, computer clubhouse, and weekly food pantry are all run from this office.
-In the Tenderloin, we also facilitate our afterschool program at Redding Elementary and participate in neighborhood street festivals.
+In Tenderloin, we also facilitate our afterschool program at Redding Elementary and participate in neighborhood street festivals.

-CYC programs in the Tenderloin:
+Programs in Tenderloin:

 AYPS (Asian Youth Prevention Services) partners with multiple agencies citywide that work together to promote a substance abuse program.
 The program teaches youth about leading a healthy lifestyle, making sound choices, and avoiding the pitfalls and dangers of drug, alcohol, and nicotine abuse.